hazhan-salih/SAS-Portfolio-Project/README.md

 # SAS-Portfolio-Project

-This is a Basic SAS Portfolio Project
+This is a Basic SAS Portfolio Project to familiarize with the software.

+if you import the code in SAS there may be some formatting problems in the result Tables.

+The result Table is just to show the result without running it in SAS.

 Dataset Overview
 The dataset for this project is provided by Dr. Omar Romero-Hernandez.